nerdslab/bams_simulated_quadrupeds/README.md

 environment with different terrain types and traversal difficulty.
 We only keep trajectories that correspond to a successful traversal.

-**Labels.** Labels included:
+### Recorded labels:
-- Robot type: the robot can either be of type "ANYmal B" or "ANYmal C".
+- **Robot type**: the robot can either be of type "ANYmal B" or "ANYmal C".
 These robots have the same degrees of freedom and tracked joints but differ by their morphology.
 This is a sequence-level task.
-- Linear velocity: the command of the robot is a constant velocity vector.
+- **Linear velocity**: the command of the robot is a constant velocity vector.
 The amplitude of the velocity dictates how fast the robot is commanded to traverse the environment.
 A higher velocity would translate into more clumpsy and more risk-taking behavior.
 This is a sequence-level task.
-- Terrain type: the environment is generated with multiple segments of five terrain types that are categorized as: flat surfaces, pits, hills, ascending and descending stairs.
+- **Terrain type**: the environment is generated with multiple segments of five terrain types that are categorized as: flat surfaces, pits, hills, ascending and descending stairs.
 This is a frame-level task.
-- Terrain slope: the slope of the surface the robot is walking on.
+- **Terrain slope**: the slope of the surface the robot is walking on.
 This is a frame-level task.
-- Terrain difficulty: the different terrain segments have different difficulty levels based on terrain roughness or steepness of the surface.
+- **Terrain difficulty**: the different terrain segments have different difficulty levels based on terrain roughness or steepness of the surface.
 This is a frame-level task.

-## Using  our scripts to generate your own data
+## ⚙️ Using  our scripts to generate your own data
 If you are looking to generate your own data, please follow the instructions below.

 ### Installation